hashicorp/design-system/website/docs/components/pagination/partials/code/how-to-use.md

 - the organization/layout of the elements on the page.
 - the logic to handle the "current page" status.
-- the logic connecting the different parts (if using "numbered").
+- the logic connecting the different parts (if using Numbered Pagination).

 ## Events handling and routing